-Stefano Gualeni's work, both as an academic and as a game designer, experiments with the use of virtual worlds to materialize thought experiments and to pursue philosophical ideas in a way that is practical (and perhaps even playful!)
+Stefano's work, both as an academic and as a game designer, tries to make use of virtual worlds to materialize thought experiments and to pursue philosophical ideas in a way that is practical (and perhaps even playful!)

-Further (and shorter) articulations of those ideas can also be found in the following academic articles:
+More recent (and shorter) versions of the same argument can also be found in the following academic articles: